PEAK-Legacy/DecoratorTools/README.txt

 ==========================================================

 Want to use decorators, but still need to support Python 2.3?
-Wish you could have class decorators, or decorate arbitrary assignments?
+Wish you could have class decorators, decorate arbitrary assignments, or match decorated function signatures to their original functions?
 Then you need "DecoratorTools".
 Some quick examples::

     # Method decorator example